clientedev/ObraFlowv2/replit.md

 # Overview
 This project is a comprehensive Flask-based construction site visit tracking system designed to streamline site management, improve communication, and ensure efficient documentation and oversight within the construction industry.
-It offers advanced project management, robust user authentication, visit scheduling, professional report generation with photo annotation, approval workflows, expense tracking, and **autosave functionality with real-time synchronization**.
+It offers advanced project management, robust user authentication, visit scheduling, professional report generation with photo annotation, approval workflows, expense tracking, and **autosave functionality with real-time synchronization** (fully implemented and operational as of Nov 2, 2025).
 The system provides complete oversight for construction projects, with market potential in civil engineering and facade specialization.

 # User Preferences
 Preferred communication style: Simple, everyday language.